nishchaymakkar/EventGaze/README.md

 - **Dark Theme with Glassmorphism UI**: A modern and minimalistic design.
 - **Pull-to-Refresh**: Refresh event lists dynamically.
 - **Image Upload Support**: Events can include images using multipart requests.
-- **Firebase Integration**: Authentication and backend services using Firebase.
+- **Firebase Integration**: Authentication and backend services using Springboot.

 ## Screenshots